Galaxies99/oh-my-papers/README.md

 In this work, we also create a large dataset recording citation information from papers of computer vision field in recent years.
 The dataset is ~10x larger than the biggest dataset from the previous works.

 We also implement a simple front-end website, which has three functions: context searching, auto-citation and related paper recommendation.
-See the details from the demo.
-See [oh-my-papers-website](https://github.com/zhao-hr/oh-my-papers-website) for details.
+See the details from the demo repository [oh-my-papers-website](https://github.com/zhao-hr/oh-my-papers-website) for details.

 ## Requirements